MythicalCow/vayu/README.md

 ### to use the pomodoro timer:
 `vayu pomo iterations work_session_time break_session_time`
 # Contributions
 vayu wouldn't be possible without several great rust crates.
 For a full list of dependencies please checkout the `Cargo.toml` file.
+icon: from flaticon.com